ICT-Mahidol/2023-ITCS473-GluayGluay/README.md

     assertEquals(6, generatedPuzzle.getBoardLength());
     ```
 - **Negative Test Scenarios**:
-  - Validate that generating a SIXBYSIX type puzzle does not result in a board of length 9.
+  - Validate that generating a SIXBYSIX type puzzle does not result in a board of length 9 or 12.
     ```java
-    assertNotEquals(9, generatedPuzzle.getBoardLength());
+    assertNotEquals(9, generatedPuzzle.getBoard().length);
+    assertNotEquals(12,generatedPuzzle.getBoard().length);
     ```
 ---
 #### 2. Test Case Name: testGenerateRandomSudokuPuzzleWithTypeNINEBYNINE_thenReturnBoardLengthIs9

 - **Goal**: Validate that generating a random Sudoku puzzle of type NINEBYNINE results in a board of length 9.

-- **Characteristics**:
-  - **Interface-Based**: Verifying the output board length when generating a puzzle.
-  - **Functionality-Based**: Confirming the ability to generate a random Sudoku puzzle with the specified characteristics.

 - **Testable Functions**: `generateRandomSudoku(SudokuPuzzleType type)`